People in Eastern Ghouta are trapped and suffering after 4 days of shelling by Syrian forces

-(CNN)Editor's Note: This story contains graphic images of injured children.
+(CNN)Editor's note: This story contains graphic images of injured children.

 Dust-covered survivors come stumbling from the rubble and twisted metal of another bombardment.
 Some clutch injured children in their arms, desperate for help.
 Faces are contorted with suffering or numb with shock.